Proto:Street Fighter (Arcade)

 - There are no gameplay demos in the prototype.
 The attract mode sequence is Wall Break Screen -> Title Screen -> Ranking Screen -> Loop.

-- The second player cannot start two-player mode during a single-player game in the prototype.
-This was (thankfully) fixed for the final game.
+- The second player cannot start two-player mode during a single-player game.
+This was thankfully fixed for the final game.

-- In the final version, the game goes into slow motion if an opponent is hit with a Hadouken.
+- In the final version, the game goes into slow motion if an opponent is hit with a Hadoken/Psycho Fire.
 This feature isn't in the prototype yet.

-- The Tatsumaki Senpuukyaku doesn't seem to be programmed into the game yet, but the animation is already in the sprite graphics ROM.
+- The Tatsumaki Zankukyaku/Hurricane Kick doesn't seem to be programmed into the game yet, but the animation is already in the sprite graphics ROM.

 - The second bonus game hasn't been coded yet, so the player plays the block-chopping game twice.
 There's a rough outline of the board-breaking game's background in the stage graphics ROM.